 [Last amended October 2022]

 Art.
 I. Name.
-The name of this organization shall be “The Leibniz Society of North America.”
+The name of this Society shall be “The Leibniz Society of North America.”

 Art.
 III.
 Membership.
 Membership shall be open to all those with a scholarly interest in Leibniz.
 The Society will collect annual dues from members at an amount to be set by the Executive Committee.

 Art.
 IV.
 Officers and Terms of Office.
 A) The officers of this Society shall be a President, a Vice-President, a Secretary-Treasurer, and the Editor of the Leibniz Review.
 B) The President, Vice- President, and the Secretary-Treasurer shall be elected for terms of four years.
 The Editor is appointed by the Appointing Members (see Article X), and shall serve a term of five years.

 With the exception of the Editor and the Secretary-Treasurer, no officer may immediately succeed himself or herself in the office to which he or she has been elected.
 The Secretary-Treasurer may serve for at most two consecutive terms.
 The Vice-President, Secretary-Treasurer, and two Board Members (see Article VI) begin their terms in years evenly divided by 4.
 The President and three Board Members begin their terms in even-numbered years not evenly divided by 4.
 The term of the Editor shall begin in years ending in 4 or 9.